 /heartbeat |

-Plugin heartbeat with config drift detection |
+Plugin heartbeat with agent-token verification and config drift detection |

 | POST |